trwiley/asian-pottery-sonified/README.md

 This is a project being done as part of my INFO-I 310 Multimedia Arts and Technology class at Indiana University South Bend.
 What will be the end-product of this is a Max 7 Patch that reads in some of the datafields from the  dataset and produces a sound that fluctuates based on the data.

-Eventually, I would also like to implement a similar idea in technologies using open-source tools.
+Eventually, I would also like to implement a similar idea using open source tools.

 ## CREDITS/ACKNOWLEDGEMENTS